configcat/docs/website/docs/sdk-reference/go.md

 | --------- | ------------------------------------------------------------------------------------------- |
 | `sdkKey`  | SDK Key to access your feature flags and configurations.
 Get it from *ConfigCat Dashboard*. |

-### Custom configuration options
+### Custom client configuration options
 `configcat.NewCustomClient(config)` returns a client with custom configuration.
-The `config` parameter is a stucture which contains the custom configuration.
+The `config` parameter is a structure which contains the custom configuration.

-Available configuration options:
+Available options:

 | Properties | Type | Description |
 | ---------- | ---- | ----------- |